Im5tu/im5tu.github.io/content/article/2020-06-18-Diagnostics-In-Net-Core-Listening-To-Outbound-Http-Requests.md

 ### Implementing IDiagnosticListener

-In this series of articles, we will implement some of this functionality again when we implement the inbound metrics, so i've moved the common functionality to base classes that can be re-used for other purposes.
-First of all, we have the `DiagnosticListenerBase`
+In this article, we will implement some of this functionality again when we implement the inbound metrics, so i've moved the common functionality to base classes that can be re-used for other purposes.
+First of all, we have the `DiagnosticListenerBase`:

 ```csharp
 public abstract class DiagnosticListenerBase : IDiagnosticListener